-2 boxes (1 linear foot)View full finding aid
+2 boxes (1 linear foot)View all digital View full finding aid

 In 1943 Col. Juan Peron took part in a successful military coup in Argentina, beginning over a decade in which he dominated the nation's political life.
 After promoting populist policies as Minister of Labor under the military government, Peron built a deep well of support among the working classes that enabled him to win election to the presidency in 1946 and 1951, however political opposition to what was perceived as his Fascist sympathies, demagoguery, and authoritarianism increased.
 In 1955, Peron was ousted in a military coup and driven into exile in Spain.